d-zine/Condo-Price-Prediction/README.md

 I used the Philadelphia Multiple Linear Regression model to identify additional undervalued condos.
 Capping price at a $325K threshold, I identified 14 total undervalued condos, 3 of which I like:

-1. <b> Clean layout, high ceilings, and natural sunlight.</b> 444 N 4th St Unit 313.
+1. <b>Clean layout, high ceilings, and natural sunlight.</b> 444 N 4th St Unit 313.
 Predicted Price:
 $368,817, Actual Price: $305K (Sold Price: $299,900).

   In Northern Liberties, a young professional neighborhood, the visuals are impressive.
 The condo uses updated design concepts.

-2. <b> Cozy layout and design. </b> 1431 N 5th St #1.
+2. <b>Cozy layout and design. </b> 1431 N 5th St #1.
 Predicted Price: $800k, Actual Price: $320K.
 The
 predicted price is high because it has 3 bedrooms, 2 bathrooms, and is 1769 sq ft.

   While Kensington overall is not known to be safe, Old Kensington is the most gentrified because it’s by Northern Liberties, so safety is improving as more young professionals move into this neighborhood.

-3.<b> The living room, kitchen, and bathroom design are appealing.</b> 3900 Ford Rd APT 3O Predicted Price: $453,690.
+3. <b>The living room, kitchen, and bathroom design are appealing.</b> 3900 Ford Rd APT 3O
+Predicted Price: $453,690.
 Actual Price: $315K (Sold Price: $80K).

   Park Plaza is downtown.
 It looks like a great place to host friends.

   While I found a few hidden gems listed above, most undervalued condos have an average appearance in terms of condition and style.
 As a prospective buyer, I want to buy something impressive.
 While my model did not include any features on quality or condition, a more advanced machine learning model may be able to extract a listing’s visual attractiveness by analyzing ad scoring the listing’s photos.

 #### Philadelphia Model - Overvalued Condos